Takayanagi-sensei/Notepad0.1/README.md

 # Welcome

-You are very much welcome to Notepad0.1!
-This lightweight, intuitive text editor is designed to make writing, editing, and managing your notes simple and efficient.
-Our Notepad application incorporates all the essential features you'd expect from a classic notepad editor, making it a versatile tool for anyone needing quick note-taking and editing on the go.
+Welcome to Notepad0.1!
+This lightweight, intuitive text editor is crafted to make writing, editing, and organizing your notes seamless and efficient.
+With Notepad0.1, you get all the essential features you’d expect from a classic notepad, along with a few thoughtful upgrades, making it the perfect tool for quick note-taking and editing anytime, anywhere.

 ## Features